A full comparison between GitHub and Bitbucket (Updated 13/8/17)

 Where is it easier to work on open-source projects?

 The difference in approach continues with the second aspect of pricing – the number of collaborators.
 Bitbucket’s main offering is a free account with up to 5 collaborators on private repositories, while GitHub’s focus is on its public repositories, so it has an edge there.
 Although they offer many similar features for code hosting, GitHub’s has been focused on open-source while Bitbucket seems to be more focused at enterprise developers, especially after its acquisition by Atlassian in 2010.

 Bottom line: GitHub is the undisputed home for open-source.

 Mirror mirror on the wall, who forks best of them all?

-GitHub is definitely winning the popularity contest, having hit the 4M user mark.
-Bitbucket on the other hand is no underdog, offering a well rounded experience, as well as a part of Atlassian’s product suite.
+GitHub is definitely winning the popularity contest, having hit the 20M user mark.
+Bitbucket on the other hand is no underdog, and it reached 6M developers February 2017, offering a well rounded experience, as well as a part of Atlassian’s product suite.
 Both offer a slick front-end which includes issue tracking, wikis, easy to use REST APIs, and a rich GUI and command line tools for Windows, Mac, Linux and even mobile.

 Bottom line: It’s a matter of taste.

 A nice feature both services share is Pages – hosting simple HTML pages and opening up projects to users who may not necessarily be developers.
 You could say it’s a hellish feature for developers, having burnt some fine productive hours playing 2048 and its clones…